Comparing radiologists' gaze and saliency maps generated by interpretability methods for chest x-rays: Introduction

 \section{Introduction}

 The interpretability of deep learning models is an essential property for their adoption in the medical field~\cite{key}.
-One of the most used explanation methods in this field~\cite{popular} is Grad-CAM~\cite{gradcam}.
-Grad-CAM uses the gradient of the network's outputs with respect to a spatial feature map to generate a posthoc coarse saliency map highlighting the areas of most importance for each of the network's outputs.
-Spatial attention maps are another method for producing saliency maps.
-They are included in the forward pass of networks and are self-explanatory masks that multiply feature maps of a network to select the most important regions for a network's decision~\cite{ag}.
-Mimicking humans is one of the motivations for their use~\cite{inspire}.
-We propose to quantify\footnote{Code at \url{https://github.com/ricbl/etsaliencymaps} } the similarity between human attention and the saliency maps produced by these methods.
+Several interpretability techniques produce saliency maps highlighting the spatial areas of most importance for each of the network's outputs, such as Grad-CAM~\cite{gradcam} and spatial attention maps~\cite{ag}.
+We propose to quantify\footnote{Code is available at \url{https://github.com/ricbl/etsaliencymaps} } the similarity between human attention and the saliency maps produced by these methods.

-We use the REFLACX dataset~\cite{reflacx,physionet,reflacxarxiv}, which focuses on \acp{CXR}, to build \ac{ET} maps from radiologists' gazes and compare them with saliency maps from abnormality classification models. \figureref{examples} shows examples of \ac{ET} maps and generated saliency maps.
+We use the REFLACX dataset~\cite{reflacx,physionet,reflacxarxiv}, which focuses on \acp{CXR}, to build \ac{ET} maps from radiologists' gazes and compare them with saliency maps from abnormality classification models.
+Figure~\ref{examples} shows examples of \ac{ET} maps and generated saliency maps.
 Differences are expected between them.
 Whereas a radiologist looks at multiple locations to inspect for abnormalities, interpretability methods are expected to highlight the areas where changes would cause a large impact on the output, i.e., abnormalities.

-There are also reasons to believe humans and models might produce similar heatmaps.
-The low resolution of the Grad-CAM method should provide smooth saliency maps, similar to the \ac{ET} maps.
-When comparing to human heatmaps, \citet{attend} showed the superiority of the similar \ac{CAM}~\cite{cam} method.
-Since Grad-CAM provides one saliency map per class, we empirically test a few methods of combining the class saliency map into a single saliency map.
-Attention maps may be similar to \ac{ET} maps since they are intrinsically class-independent and because of their human attention inspiration.
+There are reasons for human and model heatmaps to be similar.
+Grad-CAM, one of the most used explanation methods in the medical field~\cite{popular}, should provide low-resolution smooth saliency maps, similar to the \ac{ET} maps.
+When comparing to human heatmaps, Ebrahimpour et al.~\cite{attend} showed the superiority of the similar \ac{CAM}~\cite{cam} method.
+Since Grad-CAM provides one saliency map per class, we empirically test a few methods of combining them.
+Attention maps, self-explanatory masks that multiply spatial feature maps of a network, may be similar to \ac{ET} maps since they are intrinsically class-independent and because of their human attention inspiration~\cite{inspire}.